kromozome2003/MapR-Drone/README.md

 * Container #5 (front-ui) is a web server (based on Flask) to display streams results in realtime at the different stages of the DIP (Distributed Image Processing)
 Those 3 containers are based on MapR PACC images to consume MapR streams

+## On your laptop
+Install XQuartz (x86 graphical server) to be able to export display from the MapR VM (used to detect objects) To use with with: ssh -Y user@maprnode (this will export your display)

 ## Setup the MapR streams
 Assuming your MapR cluster/sandbox is up & running w/IP 192.168.56.101 and you have a valid license for streams Create the required streams & topics for this demo on MapR cluster